playframework/play-samples/play-scala-grpc-example/README.md

 This example is described in the [Play Scala gRPC Example site](https://developer.lightbend.com/guides/play-scala-grpc-example/).

-This is an example application that shows how to use Akka gRPC to both expose and use gRPC services inside an Play application.
+This is an example application that shows how to use Pekko gRPC to both expose and use gRPC services inside an Play application.

 For detailed documentation refer to https://www.playframework.com/documentation/latest/Home and https://developer.lightbend.com/docs/akka-grpc/current/ .